Expand

 6.7.2 Financing activities

-As discussed in ASC 230-10-45-14 to ASC 230-10-45-15, the following items should be classified as financing activities:
+Following the principles in ASC 230-10-45, the following items should be classified as financing activities:

 • Proceeds from failed sale-leaseback transactions

-• Proceeds received from issuing debt
+• Proceeds from issuing debt

-• Payments on seller-financed debt related to the purchase of property, plant, and equipment and other productive assets.
-The incurrence of that debt is a noncash financing transaction.
+• Payments on seller-financed debt related to the purchase of property, plant, and equipment and other productive assets

 • Stock issuance proceeds, net of stock issuance costs